 Are you reading this on your phone screen in a dark room?
 Well, then you just might be in the middle of a blackout.
 We’re here to help “get out of the dark” with our ultimate power outage survival guide.

-If your power outage is part of a rolling blackout or planned maintenance, you d probably expect your power to return quickly.
-You might feel like your biggest concern is if you should ruin your diet by eating all the ice cream before it melts.
-If you’re waiting for the lights to kick back on at any minute, we have a few pointers for you and one question.
+If your power outage is part of a rolling blackout or planned maintenance, you’d probably expect your power to return quickly.
+You might feel like your biggest concern is eating all the ice cream in your freezer before it melts.
+But if you’re waiting for the lights to kick back on at any minute, we have a few pointers and one question for you.

 - Disconnect appliances and electronics to avoid damage from electrical surges.

 - Keep freezers and refrigerators closed.
 (Sorry, no ice cream for you.)